 Things to Know about the Payoff Function

-There are some very important properties of the payoff function which will be very useful for our calculations.
+There are some important properties of the payoff function which will be useful for our calculations.

 Secondly, the direction or slope of the P/L function can only change at the strikes.

-This is very helpful for the calculation of maximum profit and maximum loss, because we don’t need to calculate P/L for an infinite number of underlying price points.
-We only need to calculate P/L at a small number of “important” price points – those where the P/L function can theoretically reach extreme values or change direction.
+This is helpful for the calculation of maximum profit and maximum loss, because we don't need to calculate P/L for all possible underlying price points.
+We only need to calculate P/L at a small number of "important" price points – those where the P/L function can theoretically reach extreme values or change direction.